6 Most Common Mistakes made by English Learners

-Non-native English speakers have it tough; the English language is essentially a confused mix of previously borrowed language, lacking in consistent rules and with a structure like none other.
+Non-native English speakers have it tough.
+The English language lacks consistent rules and has a structure like none other.
 Often, there are phrases that exist structurally in many other languages, and that non-natives transfer into English.
-But these most common mistakes in English, that non-native speakers use time and time again, do not mean what you think they mean:
+But these most common mistakes in English, that non-native speakers use time and time again, don’t always match up to what you think they should.
+However, English can be a useful language, particularly in business, so it is well worth the time perfecting it!

 What you think you’re saying: I arrived and began waiting 2 hours ago